melq/wordle-tool/README.md

 # Wordle-tool

-If you Use `wordle-tool` with your Wordle answers, it will list the words that can be Wordle answer.
+If you use `wordle-tool` with your Wordle answers, it will list the words that can be Wordle answer.

 ## Installation